ibm-cloud-docs/resiliency/chaos-litmus-experiment-tutorial.md

 # Install LitmusChaos and run a chaos experiment simulating an availability zone outage
 {: #tutorial-litmuschaos}
 {: toc-content-type="tutorial"}
+{: toc-services="resiliency, containers"}
 {: toc-completion-time="60m"}

 In this tutorial, you will learn how to set up LitmusChaos on a Red Hat OpenShift management cluster, configure a chaos experiment on a workload cluster to simulate an availability zone outage, and observe the resiliency of an application running in such a situation.
 This application has multiple microservices, each running multiple replicas.
 The chaos fault will consist of the pods being partitioned from the network, therefore blocking ingress and egress traffic.
 The main aim of the tutorial is to show how to make an application resilient to such faults, along with providing a framework to conduct further chaos testing.

-See the [chaos testing section/page/](/docs/resiliency?topic=resiliency-chaos-testing#litmus-arch) for the recommended LitmusChaos reference architecture.
+See the [chaos testing How To page](/docs/resiliency?topic=resiliency-chaos-testing#litmus-arch) for the recommended LitmusChaos reference architecture.
 Note also that it is not advised to run chaos testing in production environments, at least until you are completely confident in your testing capabilities.
 Otherwise, you run the risk of disabling critical production infrastructure.
 To start with, perform chaos testing in staging or pre-production environments.
 {: shortdesc}

 ## Objectives